-This page will display the military service history the VA has on file for the user.
-The user can edit this information by clicking the “edit” button and/or add new information by clicking the “Add another service period” button. **Please note, a service end date is required
+This page will display the military service history the VA has on file for the Veteran.
+The Veteran can edit this information by clicking the “edit” button and/or add new information by clicking the “Add another service period” button. **Please note, a service end date is required